RasmusLC1/RasmusLC1/README.md

-# Rasmus ladefoged - Software developer from Copenhagen, Denmark
+# Rasmus Ladefoged - Software developer from Copenhagen, Denmark

 I am a Software Developer with 5 years of experience in IT from Ireland and a degree in Computer Science from Copenhagen University.